Scotch Whisky Association (SWA)

 Lobbyists with EP accreditation

-Members of other SWA teams (Industry, Legal, Strategy and Communications) occasionally engage in activities covered by the register to a small degree (often less than 5% of overall working time), hence the actual FTE is less than 4 in practice.
+Members of other SWA teams (International, Industry, Legal, Strategy and Communications) occasionally engage in activities covered by the register to a small degree (in some cases less than 5% of overall working time), hence the actual FTE is less than 3 in practice.

 Person in charge of EU relations